-

 13,000

-Loss of farmland and greenspace impacts property value, damages wetlands and watersheds, and negatively impacts our ability to achieve a sustainable food ecosystem.BASELINE
+Loss of farmland and greenspace damages wetlands and watersheds and negatively impacts our ability to achieve a sustainable food ecosystem.BASELINE DATA

 Grand Traverse Regional Land Conservancy